No One Reads My Blog – 10 Practical And Simple Solutions

 You can do this by adding internal text links to your most popular articles to guide readers to your new articles.

-You should really know how to use links and especially how to add internal links to your articles.
+You should know how to use links and especially how to add internal links to your articles.

 A good rule of thumb is to add up to three internal links in a 1,000-word article.